allure-framework/allure-behat/README.md

 Behat Allure formatter does the following mapping:

 * Behat Test Run -> Allure Test Suite
-* Behat Scenario (and every single Example in Scenario Outline, too) -> Allure Test Case
+* Gherkin Scenario (and every single Example in Scenario Outline, too) -> Allure Test Case
-* Behat Sentence -> Allure Test Step
+* Gherkin Step -> Allure Test Step

 Behat Scenarios are annotated with it's feature title and description to be grouped into Allure Feature.